Edoardo Liberati: Italian Formula Three

 The following season, Liberati moved up to the Italian Formula Three Championship, joining the BVM–Target Racing team alongside Formula Renault graduate Daniel Zampieri.
 He contested the first four rounds of the season before moving to rival outfit Lucidi Motors to replace fellow Italian Marco Zipoli, who in turn took Liberati's seat at BVM–Target.
 He finished in the points on five occasions to be classified 13th in the standings.
 He also finished fourth in the rookie classification.

 Liberati continued in the series in 2010, switching teams to join Andrea Caldarelli and Samuele Buttarelli at the Prema Junior squad.
 He finished 9th in the standings after securing two podium places at Vallelunga and Monza.
 He finished level on points with the EuroInternational entry of Gabriel Chaves, but was classified ahead of him on countback.

 Liberati will continue in the series for a third season in 2011, joining Team Ghinzani.

 Racing record

 Career summary

+‡ Team standings* Season still in progress.